 Activity now has a prominent place on the home screen.
 It also has a stronger connection when you mark items as “complete”.

-For people who like to track progress of books read or movies watched, this is a welcome improvement.
+For people who like to track the progress of books read or movies watched, this is a welcome improvement.

 That’s it for Sofa 2.5.
 This was a tough update, but worth every minute spent on it.
-We have a new look & feel, Quick List and improved activity.
+We have a new look & feel, Quick List, and improved activity.
 If you already have Sofa, go download the update.
 If you don’t have Sofa, go get it in the App Store.